 - (1) In accordance with Section 38 of the Planning Act, R.S.O.
 1990 Chap.P.13, where the Council has, by by-law or resolution, directed that a review or study be undertaken in respect of land use planning policies in the Municipality, or any defined area or areas, the Council may pass an Interim Control By-law.
 The By-law may specify a time period (less than one year) prohibiting the use of land, buildings or structures for, or except for such purposes as set out in the By-law. - (2) Once the time period of the By-law has expired, the period of time during which the Interim Control By-law may remain in effect may be extended to a maximum of two years from the date of initial passing of the By-law.
 If the Council has not passed a By-law under Section 34 subsequent to the completion or review of the study within the period of time specified in the Interim Control By-law, the provisions of any by-law passed under Section 34 that applied to the subject lands immediately prior to the coming into force of the Interim Control By-law again come into force.
-Where an Interim Control Bylaw ceases to be in effect, the Council may not, for a period of three years, pass a further Interim Control By-law applied.
+Where an Interim Control By-law ceases to be in effect, the Council may not, for a period of three years, pass a further Interim Control By-law that applies to any lands to which the original Interim Control By-law applied.